Hoodwinked Too! Hood VS. Evil poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Red is now a skilled HEA agent training with Wolf and Granny.
 The team operates smoothly as elite secret agents protecting fairy tale world from threats..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 9 minutes when Granny is kidnapped during the mission to rescue Hansel and Gretel.
 The witch escapes with Granny, leaving the team devastated and their leader gone..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.